Who doesn’t love stuff for free?

 We are very excited to announce the launch of our latest FREE online 7 day mini e-course!
 Sign up and every day for the next 7 days, you’ll receive a link to a short training video which will take you through the fundamentals of financial modelling best practice.
 Sign up now!

-Read the supplementary materials for the book, Using Excel for Business Analysis, a Guide to Financial Modelling Fundamentals.
+Read the supplementary materials for the book, Using Excel for Business and Financial Modelling.
 This page contains documents to supplement the information in the book, including additional instructions, materials, downloads, and models.

 Download the Supplementary Materials for the book ‘Financial Modeling for Dummies’